Programs and Activities

 The Study Abroad Peer Advisors Internship Program is designed to increase the awareness of study abroad programs on the Cortland campus.
 Promotions will include student presentations that will provide personal stories and knowledge of study abroad in the attempt to inform and generate student interest in studying abroad.
 Peer Advisors are also encouraged to explore other means by which to connect with students including, but not limited to, social networking, video blogs, and written articles in student interest publications.

-Read the Position Description and complete an Application on the Study Abroad Peer Advisors Internship Page by August 16, 2023 to apply for the Fall 2023 semester!
+Read the Position Description and apply by August 15, 2024 on the Study Abroad Peer Advisors Internship Page.

 English Language and Other Academic Support